xamarin/xamarin-forms-samples/Navigation/CarouselPage/README.md

 ---
 name: Xamarin.Forms - CarouselPage
-description: "How to use a CarouselPage to navigate through a collection of pages. #navigation"
+description: "How to use a CarouselPage to navigate through a collection of pages (navigation)"
 page_type: sample
 languages:
 - csharp